colonetti/wardUC/README.md

 Assume for simplicity that all branches have reactances of 0.1 p.u..
 Moreover, throughout this example, node 2 is used as the reference node for the voltage angles.
 The first order of businness is to compute the Power Transfer Distribution Factors (PTDF) matrix for this system.

+Now, assume that the individual loads are 1 p.u., then adding up to a total system load of 11 p.u..
+Moreover, assume that only 4 of all 18 branches can possibly reach their limits under any feasible operation of this system for this load profile --- these are the branches 4, 13, 14 and 16, represented in red in the image.
+For the possibly binding branches, assume lower and upper limits for the flows of 10 p.u..
+For all other branches, the limits -inf and +inf.

+We intend to show some of the most important features of our algorithm with this example.
+Hence, in this example, we follow the same steps taken in the algorithm.
+If you wish, you can follow the same steps by debugging our code with your favorite IDE.

 For this system, the PTDF matrix (rounded) is

 $$